shabanzd/debian_dependency_bazelizer/README.md

 Since `Bazel 6` and the introduction of `bzlmod`s, the approach described above is no longer the only option.

-The `dependency-bazelizer` is a tool that takes input packages of different types.
-The tool then turns those packages, in addition to their entire dependency graphs, into `bzlmod`s and references them in an internal `registry`.
+The `dependency-bazelizer` is a tool that takes input packages of different types, then turns those packages, in addition to their entire dependency graphs, into `bzlmod`s and references them in an internal `registry`.
 The freshly generated `bzlmod`s are ready to be resolved and consumed directly by `Bazel`.
 This eliminates the need to have package managers running in repository rules in order to resolve dependency graphs for `Bazel`.

 A bonus added feature, is that the modules access their transitive runtime dependencies directly from the runfiles; not from sysroot or a custom sysroot.